fabio-cancio-sena/fabio-cancio-sena/README.md

 LinkedIn: https://linkedin.com/in/fabio-sena-mlengineer

 ## Summary
-As a Machine Learning Engineer with 7 years of experience, an MBA in Data Science, and a Bachelor's degree in Computer Science, I possess skills in AWS Cloud, machine learning modeling, and machine learning system design.
-I have successfully delivered projects across various domains, including computer vision for autonomous vehicles, image deduplication, audio/speech segmentation and diarization, and end-to-end NLP pipelines.
-I am seeking a challenging position to apply my expertise in building highly available and scalable models and driving innovation to deliver measurable business value.
+- Machine Learning Engineer with 7 years of experience.
+- Expertise in AWS Cloud, machine learning system design and modeling.
+- Focus on designing, developing, and deploying machine learning models that demonstrate performance, scalability, and reliability.
+- MBA in Data Science and a Bachelor's degree in Computer Science, with a strong background in software engineering, programming, and mathematics.
+- Successfully delivered projects in various domains, such as computer vision, image deduplication, audio/speech segmentation and diarization, and end-to-end NLP pipelines.

 ## Skills
 - Proficient in Python, Apache Spark, TensorFlow, PyTorch, Scikit-learn, sciPy, NLTK, Gensim and Hugging Face Transformers